sudopluto/learning-how-to-live/README.md

-And now I'm torn between (and now I'm torn between)
+And now I'm torn between
-Trying to be a better man (trying to be a better man)
+Trying to be a better man
 Trying to accept the man I am

 The people that I’ve talked to